espocrm/documentation/docs/administration/dynamic-logic.md

 ## Panels

-In Layout Manager, you can specify conditions making a specific panel visible.
-Edit a panel to specify dynamic logic.
+In the Layout Manager, you can specify conditions making a specific panel visible.
+Edit the panel to configure the dynamic logic.

 Available in the following layouts: